 Always remember the Caver’s Creed > Take nothing but pictures, Leave nothing but footprints, Kill nothing but time.

 Be a responsible caver > No food allowed inside the cave.
 Littering / Throwing garbage and vandalism inside the cave is strictly prohibited and punishable by law.

 Not a first timer to visit Callao cave, I’ve been here a couple of times never had a problem.
 I was born in Piat Cagayan, my small hometown is just 40 mins away from Tuguegarao.
 Piat, my birthplace where I spent most of my life surrounded by people I grew up with.
-When I moved to Manila leaving behind my roots, I can’t help but to remember the good times and old memories of my birthplace, leaving my hometown that I love and community of friends was hard.
+When I moved to Manila leaving behind my roots, It was difficult for me to leave the friends and family I had grown up with and the city of my birth for the bustle and excitement of Manila.

 The aerial view of Peñablanca Cagayan taken from an elevated point of Callao cave.

 A good view comes after the hardest climb.
 You can just imagine the amount of effort put forth , I was so relieved it was over!
 I must be honest to you > Climbing 184 steps was truly exhausting, my fitness level is good but my strength is nowhere near the strength that i had back in my heyday..